Watching Sports in the Modern Age - it’s just so hard being a fan these days

 Times have changed, and so has technology.
 But people haven’t.

 Back in the days of big hair and jolt cola, the Yankee game came on network television channel 11, WPIX-TV or WFAN on the radio.
 Up until 1988 and for 38 years prior, the games broadcasted by WPIX-TV were transmitted from the Empire State building.
 But then cable television came along.
 Cha-ching.
-The Yankees became the first MLB team whose front office sold their TV rights to cable television allowing MSG network to broadcast 75 games.
+The irony for me is that the Yankees became the first MLB team whose front office sold their TV rights to cable television allowing MSG network to broadcast 75 games.
+I was wary of it then, as a 10-year old.

 Little did I know back then that the end was coming.
 From 1991 - 2000, MSG had exclusive rights to 150 games per season.
 In 1991, if you lived in Manhattan you paid $20.95 per month for cable television.
 By 2000 it was $60 per month.
 Today it is like $675.

-To watch Yankee games requires some finesse, like being forced to relocate your entire family to some sluttish homogenized rathole like Scarsdale, run by backwater political shadows with a taste for medieval violence.
+To watch Yankee games requires some finesse, like being forced to relocate your entire family to some lousy tax-abused suburb run by backwater political shadows with a taste for medieval violence.
 Otherwise, you’ll more than likely be blacked out.

 And if you try to get clever watch or listen to a game through some other venture, like using a relative’s passcode, and those vultures catch you, you will be dragged from your home, tortured, and shipped off to a gulag labor camp on the outskirts of Kingsport, Tennessee, never to be heard from again.
 I’m not making this up.

-It’s hard being a Yankee fan in today’s world.
+It’s hard being a baseball fan in today’s world.
 Most of us just read the stats in the morning paper.
 Pretty soon the MLB will block that too.
-And God forbid you are caught by the MLB’s brown suits, the “secret police” that supposedly go around and fine people they catch wearing baseball apparel in public unless you pay the monthly licensing fee.
-A friend told me after they sick their German Shepards on you they laugh hysterically.

-The MLB, the sleazy owners club and the TV nazis even went so far as to block iTunes from allowing fans to listen on the radio because we were only paying $8.99 a month.
+The dark suits went so far as to block iTunes from allowing fans to listen on the radio because we were only paying $8.99 a month.
 “That is piracy!”
 They screamed.
+I heard them arguing.
+I was in the waiting area.

 Gold fever, baby.
 Do you think you’re immune?
 You might think you can withstand the pull, but you’ve never had blocks of sweet, shiny, magical, blood-stained gold stacked at your feet.
 90 percent of you would slit your own mother’s throat for a few gold shavings.